AlisonFahl/dgc/README.md

 # DGC
-A Decentralised Global Chat running on blockchain technology as an Etherium Smart Contract
+A Decentralised Global Chat running on blockchain technology as an Ethereum Smart Contract